Sharing is caring!

 5. Genetic mutations (common in people of Asian-descent)

-6. Inflammation from Crohn’s, ulcerative colitis, and inflammatory bowel disease.
+6. Inflammation from Crohn’s, ulcerative colitis, Celiac disease, and (other) inflammatory bowel disease.

 7. Medications: